imhenne187/Silence/README.md

 ## Step-by-Step Guide

 ### 1. Copy Files
-Copy the files from this repository:
+Create a Repository and copy the files from this repository:
 - `package.json`
 - `index.js`